Sustainability Policy

 • Consistency: SOUTHCAP's commercial and advertising communications may not contradict the information disclosed under this Policy.

-SOUTHCAP ensures that the investment policies of the CIUs under its management are not contrary to its Sustainability Policy, as well as that the corporate purpose and/or investment policy and objectives and activity of the entities in which SOUTHCAP invests on behalf of the managed CIUs do not contradict the Sustainability Policy.
+SOUTHCAP ensures that the investment policies of the CIUs under its management are not contrary to its Sustainability Policy, as well as that the corporate purpose and/or investment policy and objectives and activity of the entities in which SOUTHCAP invests on behalf of the CIUs managed do not contradict the Sustainability Policy.
 These principles are applied throughout the various stages of the decision-making process:

 • Screening: In the process of screening for possible investment opportunities, based on publicly available information and/or third parties, including specialized service providers, exposure to sustainability risks will also be considered.
 As an auxiliary element, lists of business sectors most and least exposed to such risks may be developed and updated from time to time.